Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

 The next few days immediately after the PC's victory at the temple are a flurry of activity as the former rebel organization sets itself up as the new government.
-If Jilia Bailinus has been rescued and revived (a likely outcome), then she's immediately reinstated as the new Lord Mayor.
+If Jilia Bailinus has been rescued and revived (a likely outcome), then she's immediately reinstated as Lord Mayor.
 Otherwise the job goes to a sympatethic noble or priestly NPC - the players should have some input on who gets the job.

 The new mayor will have several difficult issues to solve in the medium term, but for now it's time to celebrate!